 - Power - is the supply good and reliable?

 Having assembled it from these pieces, the vendor of the Connected Proposition then sells it to one or more large "channel customers", who in turn serves a lot of individual end-users.
-Service Monitoring can be successfully used to monitor each stage of this chain too, at a more aggregated, big-picture level.
+Service Management can be successfully used to monitor each stage of this chain too, at a more aggregated, big-picture level.
 Is the Connected Proposition being delivered to the Channel Customer with high availability and high reliability?
 At every site?
 How, and how much, are end users using the product, where and when?
 All of this information can build-up a picture to enable every vendor in the chain to improve their service, and it’s all based on streaming IIoT telemetry data from the devices.

-Service Monitoring is a tool to discover the truth about the delivery of service between two parties in a service relationship, enabling them to account fairly for the value transacted between them.
+Service Management is a tool to discover the truth about the delivery of service between two parties in a service relationship, enabling them to account fairly for the value transacted between them.
 This view is live and can easily be broken-down by time, location, customer-type etc. as needed.

 Unless you're an end-user, you're probably a supplier to someone else in the IIoT supply-chain, so it’s a good idea to get proactive about this before your customers begin to hold you to a Service Level Agreement.
-With Service Monitoring you can understand exactly what level of service you are delivering today - and what contractual numbers are probably safe to agree to.
+With Service Management you can understand exactly what level of service you are delivering today - and what contractual numbers are probably safe to agree to.

 The trend to move from one-off product sales to ongoing service sales is hugely enabled by IIoT, and because vendors are connected in a supply chain as shown above, this trend is gradually moving along the whole supply chain.
 If you deliver a service to your customers, then you probably want to buy-in what you need as a service, too, to enable you to “back-to-back” your business model and optimise cashflow.
-Service Monitoring is the tool to measure the service delivered, enabling both parties in each relationship to ensure that it is satisfactory.
+Service Management is the tool to measure the service delivered, enabling both parties in each relationship to ensure that it is satisfactory.